tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     The ``loading`` event is called whenever tile layers start loading and the ``load`` event is called when the visible tiles of a tile layer have finished loading.
 See: `TileLayer.WMS reference <https://leafletjs.com/reference-1.6.0.html#tilelayer-wms>`_.

-7. Also show the map loader when the variable control is updating (the AJAX call to get the WMS layers could take some time to run):
+7. Also show the map loader when the variable control is updating (the AJAX call to get the WMS layers could take some time to run). **Replace** the ``update_variable_control`` method in :file:`public/js/leaflet_map.js` with the following updated implementation:

 .. code-block:: javascript